Sayed-Atif/OnlineShop-APP/README.md

 # Atif OnlineShop:
-Welcome to Atif OnlineShop, a Full Stack Responsive Ecommerce MERN Application designed to deliver a seamless shopping experience.
+Welcome to Atif OnlineShop, a Full Stack Ecommerce MERN Application which is completely responsive designed to deliver a seamless shopping experience.
 This project features both frontend and backend components, ensuring a robust and secure environment for users.

 # Single Product View: